Become a Library Sustainer:

 Stonington residents who have a Stonington Free Library card may, through the ConnectiCard system, be allowed to borrow items from any other public library in the state.
 Borrowers must present their current Stonington Free Library card and some proof of identification (such as a driver's license) to borrow materials at another library.
 They will be subject to the rules and requirements of whatever library they borrow materials from.
 Books borrowed at other Connecticut libraries may be returned to the Stonington Free Library, and Stonington Free Library books may be returned at other Connecticut libraries.
-We request that video and audio tapes be returned to the library from which they came.
-Stonington residents are also eligible to obtain library cards at the Westerly, Rhode Island, Public Library.
+Stonington residents are eligible to obtain library cards at the Westerly Public Library in Westerly, Rhode Island.

-Books and other library materials must be checked out at the upstairs circulation desk.
-The length of time for which each library material may be borrowed is listed below:
+Books and other library materials must be checked out at the main floor circulation desk.
+The length of time for which each type of library material may be borrowed is listed below:

 - Books, Audio Books, e-books, & Magazines (back issues) - 21 days

 - DVDs - 7 days

 - SWAP & FLIC DVDs (rotating collections) - 7 days

 - Reference Books, Local History & Magazines (current issue) - do not circulate